FK Sarajevo: Sarajevo derby

-As of 8 March 2023, 148 Sarajevo derbies have been played, with 44 wins for FK Sarajevo, 46 for FK Željezničar and 58 draws (177:181).
+As of 27 September 2025, 156 Sarajevo derbies have been played, with 46 wins for FK Sarajevo, 48 for FK Željezničar, and 62 draws (185:190).

 Other rivalries

-FK Sarajevo also shares a strong historic rivalry with NK Čelik Zenica as well as a relatively new rivalry with NK Široki Brijeg which came into being as a result of the 2009 Široki Brijeg riots that cost the life of FK Sarajevo supporter Vedran Puljić and resulted in over thirty serious injuries including four gunshot wounds.
-There are conflicting reports about who started the violence.
-Horde Zla accused local residents and police for their mistreatment on their way to the match, and right up to entering the stadium.
-The official statement of Horde Zla claims that the incident was planned by local politicians and that their buses were separated and parked too far from the stadium which left them open to stoning and attacks.
-They also claim that initially there were only 30 local policemen present, and they did nothing to prevent the violence.
-Local police and residents said Horde Zla fans were the first to attack.
-According to local police officials, most of the regional police had earlier been sent to the nearby city of Mostar to prevent possible violence during the match between city rivals Zrinjski and Velež.
-The subsequent violence that followed resulted in Verdan Puljić's death.
-Since the riots, meetings of the two sides carry an ominous atmosphere.
-Sarajevo shares another relatively new rivalry with HŠK Zrinjski Mostar based on both clubs' playing pivotal roles in Bosnian football.
+Sarajevo also shares a strong historic rivalry with Čelik Zenica, because of the close proximity of their two cities, and a relatively new rivalry with Široki Brijeg, which emerged following the Široki Brijeg riots.
+These riots resulted in the death of Sarajevo supporter Vedran Puljić and caused over thirty serious injuries, including four gunshot wounds.
+There are conflicting reports about who initiated the violence.
+Horde zla accused local residents and police of mistreatment during their journey to the match and upon entering the stadium.
+According to Horde zla's official statement, the incident was orchestrated by local politicians.
+They claim their buses were separated and parked far from the stadium, exposing them to stoning and attacks.
+They also assert that only 30 local policemen were initially present and did nothing to prevent the violence.
+Local police and residents said Horde zla members were the first to attack.
+According to local police officials, most of the regional police had earlier been sent to the nearby city of Mostar to prevent possible violence during a match between city rivals Zrinjski and Velež.
+The subsequent violence that followed resulted in Puljić's death.
+Since the riots, meetings of the two sides have carried an ominous atmosphere.

+Sarajevo has also developed relatively new rivalries with Zrinjski Mostar and Borac Banja Luka, due to the fact that the three clubs have been the most successful in Bosnian football over the past decade.
+These rivalries are largely fueled by consistent title races, high-stakes matches, and growing animosity between supporter groups.
+As Sarajevo, Zrinjski, and Borac have dominated the domestic league in recent years, their encounters have taken on added significance, often serving as de facto title deciders.